shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 Extension initialized!
 ```

 The `shoutem init` command bootstrapped the `{{ site.example.devName }}.restaurants` folder with extension files.
-Let's add a screen that we'll use as a list of restaurants in the My first extension tutorial series, so we'll name it `List` and give it a shortcut `Restaurants`:
+Let's add a screen that we'll use as a list of restaurants in the My first extension tutorial series, so we'll name it `List` and give it a shortcut `Restaurants`.

+A shortcut is the pointer to the starting screen of an extension.
+When you add screens to your app on the Builder, you're actually adding the shortcut to that screen.

 ```ShellSession
 $ cd {{ site.example.devName }}.restaurants